dnanexus/dxfuse/README.md

 is used in the product.
 Running on a local, non cloud machine, runs the risk of network choppiness.

-# Limited Write Mode
+# `-limitedWrite` Mode

 `dxfuse -limitedWrite` mode was primarily designed to support spark file output over the `file:///` protocol.

-Creating and writing to files is allowed when dxfuse is mounted with the `-limitedWrite` flag.
+Creating then writing to new files is allowed when dxfuse is mounted with the `-limitedWrite` flag.
-Writing to files is **append only**.
+Writing to these newly created files is **append only**.
 Any non-sequential writes will return `ENOTSUP`.
 Seeking or reading operations are not permitted while a file is being written.

 ## Supported operations

 `-limitedWrite` mode enables the following operations: rename (mv, see [below](#rename-behavior)), unlink (rm), mkdir (see [below](#mkdir-behavior)), and rmdir (empty folders only).
-Rewriting existing files is not permitted, nor is truncating existing files.
+Rewriting existing files is not permitted, nor is truncating existing files, unless `-allowOverwrite` is also specified.
+See [below](#-allowoverwrite-mode).

 ### mkdir behavior